Skip To Main Content

 Second of all, that is a tough one.
 There’s never been a one-size-fits-all approach to email newsletters, but there are plenty of ways to re-think and transform your newsletter so that it remains a core communication for your school or district.

-Before we dive into content ideas, let’s consider some essential best practices for a successful emails newsletter heading:
+Before we get into content ideas, let’s consider some essential best practices:

-• Pick a cadence and stick to it: Choose a day, time, and frequency for sending your newsletter.
+Choose a day, time, and frequency for sending your newsletter.
 When parents know when to expect your content, they’ll be looking for it!
-A lot of communicators are wondering: “should we decrease the frequency if there is less to share?”
+A lot of communicators are wondering: “Should we decrease the frequency if there is less to share?”
 Our answer is “no.” If your community is used to hearing from you on a weekly basis, keep it weekly.

 Don’t turn every newsletter into a smorgasbord of different content because you feel like you “don’t have anything.”
 And even worse — don’t omit a send because you think it feels empty.
 It will be confusing for your community.